 PDF download - PDF download

-Bransford, J. D., & Schwartz, D. L. (in press).
+Bransford, J. D., & Schwartz, D. L. (2009).
 It takes expertise to make expertise: Some thoughts about why and how and Reflections on the Themes in Chapters 15-18.
 To appear in A. Ericsson (Ed.), Handbook of Expertise.
 Cambridge: Cambridge University Press.

 Bransford, J., Slowinski, M., Vye, N., & Mosborg, S. (2008).
 The learning sciences, technology and designs for educational systems: Some thoughts about change.
 In J. Visser & M. Visser-Valfrey (Eds.), Learners in a changing learning landscape: Reflections from a dialogue on new roles and expectations (pp. 37-68).
 Dordrecht, The Netherlands: Springer.